NollmannLab/Rombouts_2022/README.md

 After this conversion is made, you will be able to calculate track properties, as in the example in this [Jupyter lab]().

+## Authors

+Software packages were written by Sara Rombouts, Jean-Bernard Fiche and Marcelo Nollmann at the Center for Structural Biology, a joint Institute from the Centre National de la Recherche Scientifique (CNRS), the Institut National de la Sante et la Recherche Medicale (INSERM), and the University of Montpellier, France.

 ## Contact